-- 1. A play area for children, along with appropriate play equipment, must be provided for children, unless exempt. - 2.
-The entire play area must be filled with natural or synthetic protective materials and equipped with reasonable play equipment for the size of the lot.
-The perimeter must be designed to keep play area material from spilling, such as curb or sidewalk. - 3.
-The size of the play area must be provided in proportion to the child population of the project. - 4.
-The play area and equipment must follow equipment manufacturer requirements. - 5.
-Avoid locating any play area(s) where children are required to cross roadways. - 6.
-Provide drain tile beneath all permeable play area surface materials with outlet to nearest storm sewer or drainage ditch. - 7.
-Provide shade, seating, and trash receptacle near all play areas. - 8.
-Play areas must be on an accessible route with accessible entrance onto the play area surface.
-Exceptions: Play area equipment is not required if any of the following conditions apply: The project contains only one-bedroom or smaller units; the project is on a zero lot line site; there is a public park within a 1⁄4 of a mile of the project (measured from the closest property line in a straight-line to the park) unless separated by a busy street; the project is restricted to 100% senior only residents or if Minnesota Housing agrees it is not economically viable.
+- 1. Requirements: - a) A play area for children, along with appropriate play equipment, must be provided for children, unless exempt. - b) The entire play area must be filled with natural or synthetic protective materials and equipped with reasonable play equipment for the size of the lot.
+The perimeter must be designed to keep play area material from spilling, such as curb or sidewalk. - c) The size of the play area must be provided in proportion to the child population of the project. - d) The play area and equipment must follow equipment manufacturer requirements. - e) Avoid locating any play area(s) where children are required to cross roadways. - f) Provide drain tile beneath all permeable play area surface materials with outlet to nearest storm sewer or drainage ditch. - g) Provide shade, seating, and trash receptacle near all play areas. - h) Play areas must be on an accessible route with accessible entrance onto the play area surface. - 2.
+Play area equipment is not required if any of the following conditions apply: - a) The project contains only one-bedroom or smaller units; - b) the project is on a zero lot line site; - c) there is a public park within a 1⁄4 of a mile of the project (measured from the closest property line in a straight-line to the park) unless separated by a busy street; - d) the project is restricted to 100% senior only residents; - e) or if Minnesota Housing agrees it is not economically viable.
+For example, a scattered site development whereby the number of units in proximity is limited (<12).